2. Understanding Topology

 Image Source: BBC News Canada

-Let’s say that the wall will be 10m tall and 2m thick, how many bricks would Trump have needed?
-And what would be the cost? (you will need to open the link to answer the question…)
+Let’s say that the wall was to be built with bricks, and would be 10m tall and 2m thick.
+How many bricks would Trump have needed, and what would be the cost? (you will need to open the link to answer the question…)